Hike at a Glance

 During the warmer months, the park transforms into a haven for outdoor enthusiasts.
 Hike through vibrant wildflower displays, explore on horseback, or challenge yourself on world-class mountain bike trails.
 For a truly immersive experience, embark on the Falls to Hotham Alpine Crossing, traversing towering ridges, lush valleys, and unforgettable alpine scenery.
 History buffs can delve into the High Country's rich heritage along the Wonnangatta Four-wheel Drive track, winding through rugged bushland and majestic mountains.

-For the adventurous, thrilling opportunities abound.
+For the adventurous, exciting opportunities abound.
 Conquer Victoria's second-highest peak, Mount Feathertop, along the dramatic Razorback track, or tackle the challenging ascent of Mount Bogong, the state's highest point.
 Explore the Bogong High Plains, where historic huts stand as testaments to the region's past, or get your adrenaline pumping with white-water rafting down the Mitta Mitta River.

 Come winter, the park transforms into a skier's paradise.
 From well-groomed downhill slopes to challenging cross-country trails and untouched backcountry terrain, Alpine National Park caters to all levels of skiers and snowboarders.